Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 Mobility on Demand Pilot Projects

 Three of Transit Planning 4 All’s projects focused specifically on Mobility on Demand solutions: MountainLineGO (Flagstaff, AZ), CPACS Ride (Atlanta, GA), and Ride Now (Seattle, WA).
-As an intro, listen to TP4A’s webcast: Intro to Inclusive Mobility on Demand: Success and Best Practices.
+As an intro, listen to TP4A’s webcast: Intro to Inclusive Mobility On Demand.

 MountainLineGO: Flagstaff, AZ